Wikipedia: Language editions

 Since Wikipedia is based on the Web and therefore worldwide, contributors to the same language edition may use different dialects or may come from different countries (as is the case for the English edition).
 These differences may lead to some conflicts over spelling differences (e.g. colour versus color) or points of view.

 Though the various language editions are held to global policies such as "neutral point of view", they diverge on some points of policy and practice, most notably on whether images that are not licensed freely may be used under a claim of fair use.
+The content of articles on the same subject can differ significantly between languages, depending on the sources editors use and other factors.

 Jimmy Wales has described Wikipedia as "an effort to create and distribute a free encyclopedia of the highest possible quality to every single person on the planet in their own language".
 Though each language edition functions more or less independently, some efforts are made to supervise them all.
 They are coordinated in part by Meta-Wiki, the Wikimedia Foundation's wiki devoted to maintaining all its projects (Wikipedia and others).
 For instance, Meta-Wiki provides important statistics on all language editions of Wikipedia, and it maintains a list of articles every Wikipedia should have.
 The list concerns basic content by subject: biography, history, geography, society, culture, science, technology, and mathematics.
 It is not rare for articles strongly related to a particular language not to have counterparts in another edition.
 For example, articles about small towns in the United States might be available only in English, even when they meet the notability criteria of other language Wikipedia projects.

 Translated articles represent only a small portion of articles in most editions, in part because those editions do not allow fully automated translation of articles.
 Articles available in more than one language may offer "interwiki links", which link to the counterpart articles in other editions.

 A study published by PLOS One in 2012 also estimated the share of contributions to different editions of Wikipedia from different regions of the world.
-It reported that the proportion of the edits made from North America was 51% for the English Wikipedia, and 25% for the simple English Wikipedia.
+It reported that the proportion of the edits made from North America was 51% for the English Wikipedia, and 25% for the Simple English Wikipedia.